Robin Shattock

-Robin John Shattock (born February 1963) is professor of mucosal infection and immunity at the Faculty of Medicine, Imperial College London.
+Robin John Shattock (born February 1963) is a British immunologist who is professor of mucosal infection and immunity at the Faculty of Medicine, Imperial College London.

 Education and early life

 Shattock attended Lancing College, where he was initially more interested in acting and music than science.

 Career and research

 During the COVID-19 pandemic, Shattock led the British initiative to develop a vaccine for the disease at Imperial.
 He estimated in February 2020 that the vaccine for the disease would be available by early 2021.

 Awards and honours

 Shattock was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2017.